Flowers are organized alphabetically by genus and species. Hover over a photo series to control the images.

-I was walking on a mowed lawn in a city park when I noticed "clover" plants, but with flowers that were too big and purple to be clover flowers.
-It seems that some alfalfa seeds got loose.
-Normally it grows to a height of a foot or more, but apparently it gets by just fine when repeatedly mowed.
-My ID is based on the purple pea-like flowers and three-part leaves whose ends are slightly serrated and slightly blunted.
+In July 2020 I was walking on a mowed lawn in a city park when I noticed "clover" plants, but with flowers that were too big to be clover flowers—tiny as they were—and the wrong color.
+Normally alfalfa grows to a height of a foot or more, but apparently it can survive as a lawn weed.
+My ID is based on the purple pea-like flowers and the three-part leaves whose ends are slightly serrated and slightly blunted.
 The butterfly in one of the photos is a Marine Blue.

 White Sweetclover (Melilotus albus)